Time and Absence

 Documenting absences

 Most leave and time off balances are recorded in Workday.
-Contact hrhelp@uw.edu or your Academic Partner if you need assistance submitting leave or time off requests and viewing absence records.
+Contact hrhelp@uw.edu or your unit’s Academic Partner if you need assistance submitting leave or time off requests and viewing absence records.

 Maintaining benefits while on leave